 - Friendly Rivalry: with Zhu Ran in the latter's playable debut in 8:XL.

 - The Good Chancellor:

 - He eventually becomes the chancellor of Wu, and keeps his nation running well for a long time.
-Things only really start to fall apart after he dies and his equally-capable son is executed.
+Things only really start to fall apart after he dies.

 - Historically, things were already starting to go south in his final years, as Sun Quan became increasingly stubborn and unwilling to heed his advice as he himself grew older.
 In fact, it is very likely that the stress of Sun Quan's stubbornness and arrogance played a role in Lu Xun's death.
 Lu Xun himself, however, stuck to his own beliefs till the very end and never gave up in pleading Sun Quan his proposals in fixing up the Wu court.

 - Historical Badass Upgrade: Lu Xun wasn't much of a military strategist in real life, but he was a damn good chancellor.

 - Nice Hat: 2 to 5.
 He took it off following his art upgrade in 6.
 But he got his hat back in 9.

 - Incendiary Exponent: Loves his fire attacks, like most of his faction.

 - Older Than He Looks: He's actually in his early forties during the Battle of Fan Castle/Yi Ling.